 His friend Gordon had to hear about this latest outrage.
 He reached for the phone.
 As he did, Dean looked at the hideous scars spread across both of his hands, aching physical reminders of the pain he had been through the day he had accidentally killed Ronald.
 He knew Lindsay had been embarrassed when he rebuffed her extended hand.
 A simple gesture of gratitude on her part, a handshake, was impossible for him.
 The scars on his hands made shaking hands out of the question for him.
 The pain from his past was a pain he was still feeling to this very day.

-The helicopter crash had occured years ago.
+The helicopter crash had occurred years ago.
 But when would the pain ever go away?

 Suite 206 was in the corner of the old brick manufacturing plant, so typical of the turn-of-the-century industrial complexes lining Providence’s Blackstone River Valley.
 The Copley family had completed a total renovation five years earlier, creating an exciting, state of the art office and retail facility to house the design, manufacture, and distribution of their primary business, Copley Air.